rssteffey/topograph/README.md

 Then I zoomed that rectangle to fill as much of the screen as possible, and took a screenshot.
 Then I cleared the point markers and took another screenshot of the same area.

 Take both these images into your photo editor of choice, overlay them exactly, then crop the image to the four corner markers, and export only the clean layer.
 There's your map texture.

+## - I'm having trouble making zones on my map

+The Zones concept was a last-minute addition for me, so it's the ugliest feature.
+When you're on the app, try pressing `` ` `` to enter debug mode, then `z` to view the zones drawn on the map.
+Clicking around in debug mode will simulate a tracking marker zone update at that point (Although it will also simulate all tracking points as if they're offset from Spring Hill, TN to the Mt Whitney Trailhead, so you'll want to modify that bit)